raditya1117/HoneyBadger/fastapi-testing/article.md

 ```
 Now that we have discussed different FastAPI errors and custom exceptions, let's discuss how to handle FastAPI errors.

-## How to handle errors and exceptions in FastAPI?
+## How to Handle Errors and Exceptions in FastAPI?

-We can use the try-except blocks to manually raise HTTPException with proper messages for different types of FastAPI errors.
+We can use the try-except blocks to manually raise `HTTPException` with proper messages for different types of FastAPI errors.
 We can also define custom exception handlers that handle exceptions of a particular type from the entire FastAPI application.
-Finally, we can create a global exception handler that handles any uncaught exception, preventing the FastAPI exception from falling into an Internal Server Error.
+Finally, we can create a global exception handler that handles any uncaught exception, preventing the FastAPI exception from falling into an `Internal Server Error`.
 Let's discuss all these approaches to handle FastAPI errors, starting with Python try-except blocks.

-## Error handling using try-except in FastAPI
+## Error Handling Using Try-Except in FastAPI

-To handle errors using try-except blocks in a FastAPI application, we can manually handle different types of errors in the except blocks and raise HTTP exceptions with a proper message and status code.
-For example, we can use the try-except blocks to handle errors caused during different operations in our FastAPI application as follows:
+To handle errors using try-except blocks in a FastAPI application, we can catch different errors in the except blocks and raise HTTP exceptions with a proper message and status code.
+For example, we can use the try-except blocks to handle errors caused during different operations in our calculator FastAPI application as follows:

 ```py
 from fastapi import FastAPI, HTTPException, Request